Our mission is to restore coral reefs in Costa Rica using coral propagation techniques.

 Jorge Cortés is Director of University of Costa Rica's Centro de Investigación en Ciencias del Mar y Limnología (CIMAR).
 He is a world-renowned expert on Latin American coral reefs, and has published several books and many papers on the coral reefs of Costa Rica.

 A google map of Golfo Dulce.

 A lovely article: La odisea de “reforestar” los arrecifes ticos, (The odyssey to "reforest" Costa Rican reefs)

-Also download below a one page summary of Raising Coral highlights and team.
+A one page summary of Raising Coral highlights is also available.